How to make effective decisions when you have too many options.

 • The opportunity to foster your personal and professional growth.

-Before diving into decision-making, it's important to have clarity on what matters to you.
-Clarifying your goals and values will help filter your options.
+Before you dive into decision-making, it's important to be clear about what matters to you.
+Clarifying your goals and values will help you filter your options.
 Here are some questions that can help:

 • What are my short-term and long-term goals?